 “I was so mad I was crying, and that made me even madder.
 And your dad came in the door smiling, and that made it worse.
 He’s lucky I didn’t kill him with a frying pan.”

 Somehow they got through the crisis.
 I doubt that Dad built a fire and cooked anything, so he probably bribed Mom with a hamburger and a beer at the Twin Gables, which was just a couple of blocks from our house.
 In the course of the evening, Mom told Dad not to bother bringing any ducks home again.
-It was ten years before she roasted any wild ducks, and when that happened, they were dressed and cleaned bluebills from Gus, the old farmer who lived down the road from us in the country.
+It was ten years before she roasted any wild ducks, and when that happened, they were dressed and cleaned bluebills from Gus, the old farmer who lived down the road from us.

 1 cup white sugar